Here's another way to phrase the question: what are the Actual Taxes?

-As explained in the Atlantic Yards 2009 Modified General Project Plan, Empire State Development Corporation owns the land, and a subsidiary, the Brooklyn Arena Local Development Corporation (BALDC) owns the arena, thus exempting it from taxes.
+As explained in the Atlantic Yards 2009 Modified General Project Plan, Empire State Development Corporation owns the land and arena premises, and a subsidiary, the Brooklyn Arena Local Development Corporation (BALDC) leases it, thus exempting it from taxes.

 The BALDC then leases the arena to the arena holding company, Brooklyn Events Center (a Forest City Ratner affiliate), which, to pay for arena construction in the most advantageous way, agreed to make payments in lieu of taxes (PILOTs) "not to exceed the amount that full real estate taxes would be if the land and improvements were not exempt from such taxes as a result of ESDC's ownership thereof."

 Hence the need for Actual Taxes, which were reported to bondholders in January 2014 at $41 million, as noted in the document above right.
 (Presumably a new calculation is forthcoming.)

 Also, a larger bond issuance might have meant annual PILOTs would exceed Actual Taxes, which would be unacceptable.

 At that point, IBO was estimating a $55 million annual debt service payment for a $678 million bond.
 So that had to shrink.

 Note that the IBO does not consider the tax-exempt financing for the arena to be a full subsidy, in the way former Assemblyman Richard Brodsky considered tax-exempt financing for Yankee Stadium to be a full subsidy.
 (As does Michael D.D.
 White, regarding the arena.)

 Rather, the IBO only counts the difference between taxable and tax-exempt financing, as well as the lost property taxes on formerly taxable property within the arena site.